What’s the Kleihauer-Betke test used for?

 2. Expose blood smear to acid bath (this removes adult hemoglobin, which is acid-sensitive) but not fetal hemoglobin.

-3. Stain smear (fetal cells appear pink; maternal cells look like “ghosts”).
-Take a look at this nice blood smear to see what this looks like.
+3. Stain smear.
+Fetal cells appear dark pink; maternal cells look like “ghosts.”
+Here’s what this looks like:

 4. Count lots of cells and report percentage of cells that are fetal (specifically: you count the number of fetal blood cells per 50 low power fields.
 If you see 5 cells per 50 low power fields, that’s equivalent to a 0.5 mL fetomaternal hemorrhage).